Lancelot Brown 1715/16 – 1783

 Lancelot Brown was born in Kirkharle, Northumberland, son of William Brown and Ursula (nee Wayet) and baptised 30 August 1716.

-In early February 1783, Capability had returned to London from Suffolk to stay with his daughter Bridget and her husband, Henry Holland, in Hertford Street.
-On the morning of 6th February 1783, Capability was returning to his daughter’s house after visiting Lord Coventry in Piccadilly.
+In early February 1783, he had returned to London from Suffolk to stay with his daughter Bridget and her husband, Henry Holland, in Hertford Street.
+On the morning of 6th February 1783, Brown was returning to his daughter’s house after visiting Lord Coventry in Piccadilly.
 As he reached the Hollands’ front door he had what was believed to have been a severe heart attack; he fell heavily to the ground, and within a few minutes of being taken into the house he died. [ See obituary ]

 It does appear that he and his wife Bridget intended to use the Manor House as their country retreat whilst retaining a presence in the capital.